 “C’mon, it’s just another half hour or so,” I sensed some of my latent huckster instincts setting in.
-“What’s your spinning dyke stuff coming from, anyway?”
+“What’s with the spinning dyke stuff, anyway?”

 “Yeah, well,” I begged off, creating space, though mindful of his auto mechanical expertise in a pinch.
 “You go on ahead, okay?
 Gonna hang a bit, sort of check your theory out…”